guillemsola/DevOps-Exercise/README.md

+# Introduction

+This exercise can be seen with [Github pages here](https://guillemsola.github.io/DevOps-Exercise/)

 # Exercise 1
 We have two web projects that both use a common library that we also own.
 All projects are .net and have their own repository in git.
 We want to put a Jenkins system in place.